Self-hosted Relay

 Important Notes

-- Adding custom relay addresses will replace the built-in community relay server
+- Adding custom relay addresses no longer implicitly replaces the community relay set.
+Use